Do not be fooled into believing these writers are somehow conservative because of their black and white pix or writings on ancient wisdom.

 - An essential Abrahamic author in the field of Jewish Science.
 Along with Alfred Moses Lichtenstein shared this form of New Thought which is based upon the Tanakh.

 - Was one of the first writers in the world to achieve international fame due to his truly superb writing.
-London was a deeply spiritual soul whose writing was quintessentially American in his understanding of human nature and portrayal of higher truth.
-He was prolific and professional in his work, producing a prodigious amount of great novels and other works before dying at the yound age of 40.
+London was a deeply spiritual soul who believed in fair play, fair wages and safe working conditions for all Americans and indeed all people around the world.
+London's work explores lives upon the ocean as a merchant sailor and more.
+London is often considered whose writing is quintessentially American in his understanding of human nature and portrayal of higher truth.
+He was prolific, professional and progressive in his life while illuminating the human soul though his work.
+One cannot help but be impressed by the prodigious amount of great novels and other works he produced before dying at the young age of 40.

 - In 2007, we republished Bruce MacLelland's Prosperity Through Thought Force for its 100th Anniversary.
 We have upgraded the presentation book and added another book to his collection.
 Read them for free and share the pdf's with anyone you wish.

 - Nobel Prize Winning Symbolist Poet and Playwright Maurice Maeterlinck deeply influenced early New Thought Leaders such as Ernest Holmes with his powerful imagery and deep mystic understanding.